is95t/VASP_block/README.md

 ### Introduction to VASP_block

-VASP_block is a terminal program written in python, which allows users to extract data from VASP output files (`OUTCAR`/`OSZICAR`) and reblock the data to gain meaningful statistical insights.
+VASP_block is a terminal program written in python, which allows users to extract data from VASP output files (`OUTCAR`/`OSZICAR`) and reblock the data to gain accurate statistical insights.
 Currently VASP_block can extract:

 -	Pressure (GPa)
 -	Temperature (K)